top of page

 Artist Statement

 Newton's law of gravity states: what goes up, must come down.
 Robin lightheartedly compares this theory and its simplicity and directness to how she is motivated to create her ceramic sculptural forms and vessels.
-What she experiences, must come out.
-It is that simple and direct.
-Perceptions from experiences eventually come out as emotions or ideas transformed into a visual ceramic metaphor animated through form, color, and texture.
+Perceptions and impressions from her experiences eventually come out as emotions or ideas transformed into narrative ceramic objects animated through form, color, and texture.
+What she experiences and her inner reactions, must come out.

 bottom of page